Final Platform Layer 1.0.0

 Note

-The store atomics is identical to Exchange, except that the store atomics won't return any value.
+The store atomic is identical to Exchange, except that it does not return any value.

 Load